 New York New York

 A bit like the mirage this probably make the list as we just love anything New York based.
 While we admit the hotel is a VERY poor substitute for the real thing it’s still a very fun place to stay and commands a great position on the Strip.
 Rooms can be had for really bargain prices and its really a far more upmarket experience than its pricing suggests.

-A bit of an odd ball choice this on and hard to describe why we like Excalibur so much.
-Maybe it’s just because we are British and like castles…or at least find humour in the American take on castles and British culture.
-Or maybe it’s the very competitive pricing.
+A bit of an oddball choice this on and hard to describe why we like Excalibur so much.
+Maybe it’s just because we are British and like castles…or at least find humor in the American take on castles and British culture.
+Or maybe it is the very competitive pricing.
 We are not sure but there is just something we like about this place.
 The location could be better, but it could be worse, and with prices this low you expect compromises.

 By Off Strip, we mean near the strip but not technically on the actual strip.
 These offer almost all the advantages of strip hotels while often offering lower prices than equivalent Strip locations.
 They are not too distant from the strip so you can still get to the strip easy enough.
 And use you saved cash for more drinking and gambling.
 The disadvantage of being off strip really helps these resorts up their game to attract clients.

 A top quality Las Vegas hotel with all the trimmings of a top resort, but at a lower cost due to it’s off strip location.
 The Palms is a very lively resort that has a fantastic reputation especially with the young.
 Often a haunt for the odd celebrity as well.